medic/cht-docs/content/en/building/guides/integrations/fhir.md

 CHT has an interoperability tool which supports building FHIR workflows.
 See [this page](/building/concepts/interoperability) for an overview of this tool; in particular, it supports:
-1. sending patient data from the CHT to interoperating systems
+1. Sending [Patient](https://build.fhir.org/patient.html) data from the CHT to interoperating systems.
-2. sending reports as [Encounters](https://build.fhir.org/encounter.html) with [Observations](https://build.fhir.org/observation.html) from the CHT to interoperating systems.
+2. Sending reports as [Encounters](https://build.fhir.org/encounter.html) with [Observations](https://build.fhir.org/observation.html) from the CHT to interoperating systems.
-3. sending patient data created in interoperating systems to CHT applications
+3. Sending [Patient](https://build.fhir.org/patient.html) data created in interoperating systems to CHT applications.
-4. sending health information represented as [Encounters](https://build.fhir.org/encounter.html) with [Observations](https://build.fhir.org/observation.html) from interoperating systems to CHT applications.
+4. Sending health information represented as [Encounters](https://build.fhir.org/encounter.html) with [Observations](https://build.fhir.org/observation.html) from interoperating systems to CHT applications.

 To send data created in a CHT application to an interoperating system, use [outbound push](/building/reference/app-settings/outbound/) to configure which documents should be sent and at what point.
 A [mediator](http://openhim.org/docs/configuration/mediators/) then converts these documents to FHIR resources and orchestrates sending them to interoperating systems.